Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 **Save/Load configuration**

 The web site `www.iot-remote.com <http://www.iot-remote.com/>`__ does
-not have a log in function.
+not have a log-in function.
 This keeps the site simple and to it is simple to start your own instance of the web site.
 The configuration is saved locally in the browser with a cookie, by default it is not transferred to a server.
 If you only use the web site from one browser this is